defenseunicorns/uds-core/docs/deployment/dns.md

 The default value for `DOMAIN` is `uds.dev`, which is intended for development purposes only.
 For non-development purposes, you should override this value by specifying a value for `domain` in your `uds-config.yaml`.
 You can read more about overriding variables [here](https://uds.defenseunicorns.com/cli/quickstart-and-usage/#variables-and-configuration).
 {{% /alert-note %}}

-Upon deployment of UDS Core, you can find each Gateway in a dedicated namespace:
+You can find each Gateway resource in a dedicated namespace:
 ```cli
 $ kubectl get gateway -A
 NAMESPACE              NAME             AGE